Afinitor (Everolimus)

 Important Warnings

-There are several important warnings and precautions to be aware of before and while taking Afinitor.
+There are several important considerations to keep in mind while using Afinitor.

 Who Should Not Take Afinitor